renovatebot/renovate/docs/usage/configuration-templates.md

 ### Renovate tags

-This tags are only available by a subset of the platforms where html tags are supported, e.g., GitHub, GitLab, ...
+Renovate tags are only available on platforms that support HTML tags:

+- GitHub
+- GitLab
+- ...

 #### renovate:start and renovate:end

-The Renovate specific description in a new pull requests will be wrapped by the tags e.g.,
+The Renovate specific description is wrapped between the `<!!-renovate:start-->` and `<!--renovate:end` tags in the body text of the PR, like this:

 ```md
 <!--renovate:start-->